visualbasic6/chatter/bin/readme-before-running.txt

 service:area:apicreds(unnecessary):minutesbetweencrawl
 e.g. reddit:cryptocurrency:n/a:5

-populate these files prior to running the .exe or chatter will crash.
+populate these files prior to running the .exe or chatter will fail. it is best to use chatter with a windows server to set it and forget it.